 A Better Work/Life Balance

-This next benefit is a big one for freelancers and contractors who usually work from their own homes.
-It’s certainly possible to be efficient and skilled while sitting at the breakfast table, in your pyjamas.
+This next benefit of shared environment is a big one for freelancers and contractors who usually work from their own homes.
+It’s certainly possible to be efficient and skilled while sitting at the breakfast table, in your pajamas.
 After all, everybody is different, and we all flourish under different conditions.